 This drug may interact with other drugs or health problems.

-- Have your child avoid tasks or actions that call for alertness for at least 8 weeks after getting this drug.
-If you have any questions, call your child’s doctor or pharmacist.
+- Avoid driving and doing other tasks or actions that call for you to be alert for at least 8 weeks after getting this drug.
+If you have any questions, call your doctor or pharmacist.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.